gbv/bartoc-search/README.md

 | **uri**     | `string` |  -        | `format=jskos&uri=<ConceptURI>` When both are included, the endpoint returns the raw JSKOS record for that exact URI instead of the list of JSKOS records.|

-Here’s a compact section you can drop into the README under **GET /api/search**.

 ---

 #### Legacy parameters (backwards compatibility)

 For old BARTOC links, several legacy query params are supported and mapped to the new faceted API automatically.
-You can keep using your existing URLs; the server translates them to internal facet filters.

 **Supported legacy params**